arsahasransu/SoftDisplacedLeptons/README.md

 # Analysis
 Files to create and plot histograms.
 Files to read from the object output and create Ntuples for variables which can be fed to the classifier.

+# Classifier
+Files to train the classification algorithm.